StollLab/chiLife/README.md

 # chiLife
-chiLife (or χLife) is a python module for modeling non-canonical amino acid side chain ensembles, primarily site directed spin labels (SDSLs), and using those ensembles to predict experimental results.
+chiLife (or χLife) is a python package for modeling non-canonical amino acid side chain ensembles, primarily site directed spin labels (SDSLs), and using those ensembles to predict experimental results.
 The goal of chiLife is to provide a simple, flexible and interoperable python interface to protein side chain ensemble modeling, allowing for rapid development of custom analysis and modeling pipelines.
-Simplicity is facilitated by the use of `RotamerEnsemble` and `SpinLabel` objects with standard interfaces for all supported side chain types, side chain modeling methods and protein modeling methods.
+This is facilitated by the use of `RotamerEnsemble` and `SpinLabel` objects with standard interfaces for all supported side chain types, side chain modeling methods and protein modeling methods.
 Flexibility is achieved by allowing users to create and use custom `RotamerEnsemble` and `SpinLabel` objects as well as custom side chain modeling methods.
 Interoperability sought by interactions with other